 People Have Toned Down The Mention of Pride

 And so, saying out loud today that “pride is a sin” is like speaking a forgotten language.
-We’ve been taught that Pride isn’t just a sin; it’s a desirable trait, the crown jewel in the tiara of self-esteem.

 Now, picture someone asserting they are God—would the response be any different?

-We Can’t Afford To Admit Pride
+Why Can’t We Afford To Admit Pride?

-Why the language manipulation, you ask?
-If it’s an ailment, we get to play the blame game, pass the responsibility parcel, and cross our fingers, hoping this troublesome illness will disappear.
-But when it’s sin, oh, we know who the culprit is, don’t we?
+Well, if we term it as sickness, we can get to play the blame game, pass the responsibility parcel, and cross our fingers, hoping this troublesome illness will disappear.

 Pride Sub-traits

 This Pride is so immense it reveals many sub-traits, each woven with arrogance and self-importance.
-Listed below is yours for introspection once again:

 - Strongly opinionated.